luandretta/network/README.md

 * log in to my account, so that I can access the website.
 * log out of my account, so that I can end my session.
-* reset my password, so that I can regain access to my account.
+* have my own profile, so that I can be found from my friends.
 * edit my profile, so that I can update or personalize it.
 * read the new posts, so that I can keep up to date.
 * create, edit, delete and view my posts, so that I can have control of my content.
 * know the date and time a post was created, so that I can know how new or old the post is.
+* post pictures, so that I can share moments or toughts.
-* like other people's posts, so that I can let them know I enjoyed their posts.
+* like or dislike other people's posts, so that I can let them know I enjoyed their posts.
 * follow others users, so that I can view their posts on my feed.
 * unfollow other users, so that I can remove their post from my feed.
 * be followed, so that I can know that other users read my posts.